nanagajui/decipher-research-agent/README.md

 ### 🔍 Intelligent Research Agents

-DecipherIt employs specialized AI agents powered by **CrewAI** to handle different aspects of research:
+ResearchForge employs specialized AI agents powered by **CrewAI** to handle different aspects of research:

 #### CrewAI Crews Overview

-DecipherIt employs a sophisticated multi-crew architecture powered by **CrewAI**:
+ResearchForge employs a sophisticated multi-crew architecture powered by **CrewAI**:

 - **Web Scraping Crew** - A crew of agents focused on data collection strategy and execution
 - **Research Crew** - A crew dedicated to discovering and analyzing relevant sources using Bright Data